stefanbesler/struckig/README.md

 This examples shows how to create a single-axis trajectory from point A=0mm to point B=100mm.
 The initial state assumes that the trajectory is in stillstand and target velocity and acceleration is set to
-0. The `MinDuration` parameter is set to `10s` - `MaxVelocity`, `MaxAcceleration` and `MaxJerk` would allow a shorter travel time, but `MinDuration` "overrules" this parameters if Synchronization = SynchronizationType.TimeSync
+0. The `MinDuration` parameter is set to `10s`.
+Please not that `MaxVelocity`, `MaxAcceleration` and `MaxJerk` would allow for a shorter travel time, but  if `MinDuration` together with Synchronization = SynchronizationType.TimeSync is set, the `MinDuration` parameter is considered instead.

 ```
 PROGRAM Example05_1DoFs_MinDuration